Key Takeaways

 People Also Ask

 Tree roots can damage foundations primarily through two mechanisms: soil shrinkage and direct pressure.
 Large, fast-growing trees with extensive, aggressive root systems—like willows, poplars, American elms, and silver maples—pose the highest risk.
-Their roots seek moisture, and during dry periods, they can extract significant water from the soil beneath a foundation, causing the clay-rich soils common in many regions to shrink and settle unevenly.
-This leads to foundation cracks and movement.
-In rare cases, roots can also exert direct pressure on foundation walls, exploiting existing cracks or weaknesses.
-For a detailed look at local risks, see our internal article Tree Roots And Foundations: A Dangerous Denver Combo.
-To mitigate damage, maintain consistent soil moisture between the tree and foundation, consider root barriers for new plantings, and consult an arborist or foundation professional if you suspect a problem.
+Their roots seek moisture, and during dry periods, they can extract so much water from the soil beneath a foundation that the clay soil shrinks and subsides, causing settlement cracks.
+In rare cases, thick roots can also exert direct pressure on foundation walls.
+For a detailed look at local risks, our internal article Tree Roots And Foundations: A Dangerous Denver Combo explains why certain Denver soils make this combination particularly hazardous.
+Proper planning involves selecting species with less invasive roots and planting them a significant distance from the structure, often at least as far away as the tree's mature height.